 According to Hebrews 12:15, bitterness is a “root attitude” of the heart that grows where there is a shortage of grace.
 Roots grow downward, going deeper and getting more deeply embedded.
 The root of bitterness also causes other sins to grow upward and outward, “causing trouble” and “defiling many” other people.
 But how do we kill this root?

 One of my favorite yard “tools” is Roundup, the liquid weed and grass killer that gets into the plant’s internal “circulatory system,” going deep down to kill the very root—for good.
 Consider the following list as Biblical Roundup for the Bitter Soul.
-I mentioned some of these in a previous post, but have expanded the list here.

 - Daily remind yourself that your sin against God, which has already been forgiven in Christ, is greater than anyone else’s sin against you and that your new standard for forgiving others is how much God has forgiven you (Eph 4:32; Col 3:13).